-Wolves in Sheep’s Clothing: How LGBTQ oppression masquerades as ‘love’ on non-affirming Christian campuses
+How LGBTQ Oppression Masquerades As ‘Love’ On Non-Affirming Christian Campuses

 Dr. Corey, these Biola professors who have openly signed the Nashville Statement, are sending a discompassionate, confusing, and mixed signal to the LGBTQ community on your campus that are not at all in line with your book or what we have personally discussed as goals for the LGBTQ community at Biola.
 In addition, by disallowing other professors or faculty if they wish to openly express their disagreement with the Nashville Statement because of Biola policy, is a stifling of your faculty to express their views and freedom, allowing special partiality shown toward those who signed the Nashville Statement.

-Dr. Corey, I ask that Biola revisit its policies and denounce actions that silence or condemn your affirming LGBTQ students, allies, faculty, and staff.
+Dr. Corey, we at Biolans’ Equal Ground as well as Faith in America ask that Biola revisit its policies and denounce actions that silence or condemn your affirming LGBTQ students, allies, faculty, and staff.
 By not doing so, you have let them down.